dwdyer/zeitgeist/README.txt

       java -jar zeitgeist-publisher-1.2.jar

-  To over-ride the default configuration, the path to a properties file can be specified as an optional command line argument.
+  By default this will look for a file called zeitgeist.properties in the working directory.
+Alternatively, you can specify the path to some other properties file as a command line argument.

   To get good results you should aim to have at least 20 different feeds that cover the same broad topics.